 Our Hokkaido road trip: facts and figures

-• I traveled with my husband; we started and ended our road trip at New Chitose Airport (Sapporo).
+- I traveled Hokkaido with my husband; we started and ended our road trip at New Chitose Airport (Sapporo).

-• Our Hokkaido road trip was 10 days in total, we drove approximately 2000 kilometers (so ~200 km per day).
+- Our Hokkaido driving itinerary was 10 days in total, we drove approximately 2000 kilometers (so ~200 km per day).

-• For our road trip we decided to follow the sun, or at least go where the weather forecast said it would be the least rainy and/or cold.
+- For our road trip we decided to follow the sun, or at least go where the weather forecast said it would be the least rainy and/or cold.
 I have to say, the Japan weather forecast is extremely good!
-It was very accurate for our Hokkaido trip, something we definitely used to our advantage while traveling around.
+It was very accurate for our Hokkaido trip, something we definitely used to our advantage while traveling around this amazing island.

 Hokkaido itinerary day 1: Lake Shikotsu